tshepang/blog/content/Rust week of 2016-09-16.md

 verification.

-I continued playing with Nickel ([started few weeks ago]), and am liking it more, largely due discovering a less-magical way of doing things where you'd use functions instead of a macro named `middleware`.
+I continued playing with Nickel ([started few weeks ago]), and am liking it more, largely due to discovering a less-magical way of doing things where you'd use functions instead of a macro named `middleware`.
 I've also been playing with [nickel-jwt-session], which offers such a convenient API to use for working with [JSON Web Tokens].
 I even made